Skip to content

 Get SMS and SMS status

-You can use HTTP GET requests to retrieve a message based on its ID, which return original message that you sent, including delivery status and error codes if something went wrong.
+You can use HTTP GET requests to retrieve a message based on its ID, which returns the original message that you sent, including delivery status and error codes if something went wrong.
 You receive the ID when you send your message, so remember to keep track of the ID, if you need to retrieve a message afterwards.
 This is only possible after the message has been sent, where it is transferred to long term storage.

 Let us notify you